AmuletGroup/amulet-project/applications/README.md

 		./aft --all --verbose Path_To_Your_Config_File/[your_config_file].config

-4. Connect your Amulet to the computer using the [TagConnect JTAG Dongle](http://www.tag-connect.com/what-is-tag-connect) connected to a programmer; this programmer can either be a MSP430FET, or a MSP430FRX9X9 launchpad.
+4. Connect your Amulet to the computer using the [TagConnect JTAG Dongle](http://www.tag-connect.com/what-is-tag-connect) connected to a programmer; this programmer can either be an [MSP430FET](http://www.ti.com/tool/msp-fet), or an MSP430FRX9X9 launchpad.
 If you are using a launchpad, the picture below shows how to hook up the TagConnect [SPI-BI-WIRE connector](../media/tag-connect-spi-bi-wire.jpg) and [POGO PIN wire](../media/tag-connect-pogo-wire.jpg) to a launchpad.

 	<div>
 		<img style="float: left; margin-right: 1%; margin-bottom: 0.5em;" src="../media/launchpad-hookup.jpg" height="250px" alt="launchpad connections"/>